LoTwT/create-vite-node/README.md

 ## Feature

 - all vite can do :laughing:

-## template
+- custom project template (by me)

-- typescript
+  - vite-node
-- koa (vite-plugin-node also can adapte express, nest, fastify)
-- vitest
+  - web

 ## scripts